b3ska/calendar-rest/README.md

 credit:
 https://www.javaguides.net/2021/10/login-and-registration-rest-api-using-spring-boot-spring-security-hibernate-mysql-database.html

-this program has models of requests and entities for sign-in, sign-up, user, and event.
+this program has models of requests and entities of sign-in, sign-up, user, and event.

+endpoint-1: POST /api/event/add
+endpoint-2: GET /api/event/all
+endpoint-3: DELETE /api/event/del/{eventId}
+endpoint-4: POST /api/auth/signin
+endpoint-5: POST /api/auth/signup

+work should be done concerning security of data and the program.